derwolfi/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

+# Run Arcade Game
+Checkout this repo an open the index.html

 # Playing the Game
 You can choose a Player in the Pulldown-Menu.
 After start the Game you need to come with the player into the Water without a collision with a Enemy.